 The film is nominally about a British cartographer who gets sent out east from the Russian court in Moscow to map China.
 As you do.
 The tenuous connection with the original story is that it is the same British cartographer from the 2014 Viy who encountered the supernatural in a small Eastern European village (that was an AngloRusski-Ukranian production.
 Mama looks forward to Viy 3 and the combination that produces).

-Once past the Great Wall of China, after a lengthy trek across snowbound Russia in a pimped out carriage, our mapmaker gets caught up in dragons, peasant rebellions, flying machines made of umbrellas, steampunk warriors, and not fewer than four fighting Chinese princesses, among sundry plucky children, BFFs and honourable triplets.
+Once past the Great Wall of China, after a lengthy trek across snowbound Russia in a pimped out carriage (which we recently saw at the MosFilm Studio in the flesh), our mapmaker gets caught up in dragons, peasant rebellions, flying machines made of umbrellas, steampunk warriors, and not fewer than four fighting Chinese princesses, among sundry plucky children, BFFs and honourable triplets.
 Mama didn’t recognise any of the actors here, which just goes to show that she really needs to check out more Chinese cinema.
 Young and exceedingly limber was her overall impression.

 Meanwhile, converging on China from another direction, we have Alexander Dumas, Peter the Great, a boatload of Russian sailors, and a cross dressing British lady aristocrat, played by an actress from Yekaterinburg who speaks four languages fluently, and is a master of fencing, motorbikes, horse riding and jet skis.